 Chaco Culture Silver Uncirculated Coin Information

 Chaco Culture National Historical Park of New Mexico was created initially by President Theodore Roosevelt as a national monument on March 11, 1907.
-These coins will feature reverse designs emblematic of that location, however that design information is not yet available.
-It is likely that the US Mint will release the final designs for these coins sometime in late 2011.
+These coins feature designs emblematic of the location and are almost identical to that of the related America the Beautiful Quarter.
+The quarter design was described by the US Mint with:

 The obverse of all of the America the Beautiful Coins remains the same.
 It features a portrait of George Washington, the first President of the United States.
 The portrait was originally completed by John Flanagan for the 1932 circulating quarter dollar.